sskorokhodov/parser-test/README.md

 ------------

 The project is elaboration of test that I wrote to get a new job.
-It parses simple tree data structure and produces new file with structure description.
+It parses simple tree data structure and produces a new file with structure description.

 C++ 11 features used in project
 -------------------------------